abdultruth/NodejsEcommerceRestApi/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/ecommerce-rest-api.git`
+1. Clone the repository: `git clone https://github.com/abdultruth/NodejsEcommerceRestApi.git`
-2. Navigate to the project directory: `cd ecommerce-rest-api`
+2. Navigate to the project directory: `cd NodejsEcommerceRestApi`
 3. Install dependencies: `npm install`

 ## Usage

-1. Set up a MongoDB database and update the connection details in `config/database.js`.
+1. Set up a MongoDB database and update the connection details in `config/db.js`.
 2. Configure other environment variables in a `.env` file (use `.env.example` as a template).
 3. Run the server: `npm start`
 4. The API will be accessible at `http://localhost:3000`.